Moses W. Field: Early life and education

 In 1844, he moved to Detroit, Michigan, and engaged in mercantile and agricultural pursuits.
 Here he married Mary Kercheval whose father, Benjamin Kercheval (1793-1855), had been an officer in the War of 1812.
-He built a house on Field Avenue which his mother-in-law thought was too far from the center of town.
+He built a house beyond the then eastern limits of Detroit, at a location where it would be placed on Field Avenue (named for him) later, which his mother-in-law thought was too far from the center of town.
 He operated the Detroit Glass Works and the Detroit Hoop Manufacturing Company.
 In 1865, he was instrumental in establishing the Michigan State Society for the Prevention of Cruelty to Animals, and helped create state laws relating to the humane treatment of animals.
 He is credited with helping establish an art museum in Detroit, and helping establish public drinking fountains in Detroit in 1871.
 Field served as Alderman of Detroit from 1863 to 1865.

 Career

 He was elected as a Republican candidate from Michigan's 1st congressional district to the 43rd Congress, serving from March 4, 1873, to March 3, 1875.
 He was an unsuccessful candidate for re-election in 1874 to the Forty-fourth Congress.

 Field was instrumental in organizing the Independent Greenback Party, having called the national convention at Indianapolis, Indiana, on May 17, 1876.
 Governor Josiah Begole appointed him a trustee of the Eastern Asylum for the Insane in 1883.

 In 1888, Field was elected to an eight-year term as Regent of the University of Michigan.
 He died on March 14, 1889, before completing the term.

-At the time of his death, he lived on his farm, "Linden Lawn," in the township of Hamtramck, a suburb of Detroit.
+At the time of his death, he lived on his farm, "Linden Lawn," (where Field Avenue would later be built) in the township of Hamtramck, a still largely rural area to the east of the city of Detroit.
+Most of that township would later be annexed into Detroit, including where Field lived.
 He is interred in Woodmere Cemetery.